 - Milk of all types: adding milk adds a creamy texture to your coffee.
 You can add whole milk, half & half, or cream for a full, rich flavour.
 If you suffer from dairy allergies you could try almond milk, rice milk, or oat milk.
 The consistency will be a bit thinner than cream, but it’s just as delicious.

 - Vanilla extract: one of the best ways to add flavour to your coffee is by using a shot of pure vanilla extract.
 You can also scrape vanilla beans straight into your cup or sprinkle them on top of a layer of milk foam.

 - Eggnog or cinnamon and nutmeg: When it’s the holidays there’s nothing like adding a shot of eggnog to your coffee.
 If eggnog isn’t available you can add cinnamon and nutmeg for a holiday flavour all year long.

 - Ice cream: For the perfect after-dinner coffee, try adding a small scoop of ice cream to your cup.

 - Liquor: Bailey’s and coffee are a must if you want to warm up on a cold winter day, but you can also add liquor to your iced coffee.

 Besides these additions, you can also sweeten your coffee with sugar, Stevia, or other artificial sweeteners.
 Out of all of the sweeteners, I like Stevia the best.
-It’s a natural sugar substitute that doesn’t have the metallic after taste you get from artificial sweetener.
+It’s a natural sugar substitute that doesn’t have the metallic aftertaste you get from artificial sweeteners.